CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 ## Updation

-Follow these steps to updgrade the `react native axa mobile sdk` in your project
+Follow these steps to updgrade the `react native axa mobile sdk` which has ios xcframework support in your project

 1. Run the following command from your React Native project directory

-    `$ yarn upgrade react-native-axa-mobile-sdk`
+    `$ yarn upgrade react-native-axa-mobile-sdk-xcframework`

     or

-    `$ npm update react-native-axa-mobile-sdk --save`
+    `$ npm update react-native-axa-mobile-sdk-xcframework --save`

 2. Run `$ pod update` command from the `ios` folder.